qubitsec/plura/proposal/en/coupang/compare-xdr.md

 - Which accounts, sessions, or endpoints show repeated attempts?
 - What was actually submitted in the request body?
-- Was the outcome a real authentication failure, an MFA challenge, a denial, or a success?
+- Was the outcome a real authentication failure, an MFA challenge, an access denial, or a successful login?
 - Can automated attack patterns be separated from normal user error?

 PLURA-XDR addresses that by combining:

-- request-body analysis,
+- request body analysis,
 - response outcome interpretation,
 - and session-flow correlation.

 That makes it possible to describe credential stuffing as an **authentication attack sequence**, not just an elevated traffic condition.

-In contrast, SentinelOne’s model is not centered on web request bodies or response semantics as primary analytical inputs.
+By contrast, SentinelOne’s analytical model is not centered on web request bodies or response semantics as primary inputs.
-For Coupang’s web and API-heavy environment, that difference is operationally relevant.
+For Coupang’s web- and API-heavy environment, that difference is operationally relevant.

 ---